dav1dli/python-example/README.md

 ## Reverse proxy
 An example of a front-end NGINX server serving static content and redirecting to a back-end app server when a path is acessed is in Dockerfile.front.

+### Local testing with compose
 The static service is accessible at http://localhost:8080/ .

 When http://localhost:8080/api is accessed it redirects to the app server.

 Compose start: `cd compose; docker-compose up`